By Jan Wolfe and Stephen Nellis

-After the non-binding decision in Qualcomm's favour was announced on Tuesday, Apple shares closed down 1 percent to $186.79 in regular trading, and Qualcomm closed up 2.4 percent to $58.
+After the non-binding decision in Qualcomm's favor was announced on Tuesday, Apple shares closed down 1 percent to $186.79 in regular trading, and Qualcomm closed up 2.4 percent to $58.

-But the stocks reversed direction in late trading after the announcement of the binding decision that favoured Apple.
+But the stocks reversed direction in late trading after the announcement of the binding decision that favored Apple.
 Apple shares were up .73 percent and Qualcomm shares down .69 percent.

 Qualcomm has filed lawsuits in the United States, China, Germany and other countries alleging the iPhone uses its technology without authorization.